Professor Rich Masel

 Dr. Zheng (Richard) Ni

 Dr. Zheng (Richard) Ni, Chemistry Ph.D. from University of Illinois at Urbana Champaign (UIUC), 2007, is currently the Operations Manager and a chief scientist at Dioxide Materials.
 Before that he has worked for 5 years at Cbana Laboratories.
-Ni is the PI for a current NSF SBIR Phase II proposal: CO2 sensors for HVAC.
+Ni was the PI for an NSF SBIR Phase II proposal: CO2 sensors for HVAC.
 He has developed microreactors for catalytical reforming of hydrocarbons and preconcentrators for capturing of air pollutants during his Ph.D. study.
 Ni has discovered and patented more than 30 new nanoporous materials, and has developed microGC column, preconcetrator and low pressure-drop filter for VOCs detection.
-Ni was a PI on one EPA project and co-PI on another NASA SBIR project.
+Ni was also a PI on one EPA project and co-PI on another NASA SBIR project.
 He has three issued and allowed patents.
 His paper of MOF materials synthesis has been cited over 300 times, and has been highlighted in C&EN as one of the most excitings in 2006.
 Ni was one of the finalists in Lemelson Award Competition for his invention of the novel preconcentrator for air pollutant detections.
 He is a peer-reviewer for Analytical Chemistry, Langmuir, and Journal of Micromechanics and Microengineering, and grant application reviewer for EPA.

 Maria Gainer serves as New Business Development Specialist and has over 25 years of sales, marketing and management experience.
 Most recently she managed a Sales Acquisition team for a leading independent owner and operator of wireless communications infrastructure across North, Central and South America.
 She developed highly effective sales programs and led the sales team in negotiating multi-million dollar sales volumes with record results for the company year after year.
 She has experience working with various industries with a proven ability to lead organizations and grow new markets.